 If you answered yes to any of these question, then you have a good reason to consider adding a standby generator to your home.

-Having a standby generator can make life a lot easier during a time of power outage.
-In addition it can also add value to your home, not only for you but for potential buyers should you ever need or want to sell your home.
+Permanent standby home generators can make life a lot easier during a time of power outage.
+It can also improve the homes value, not only for you but for potential buyers should you ever need or want to sell your home.